New Chitose Airport: Other facilities

+The international terminal is also equipped with a luxury hotel, the Hotel Portom International.

 China Airlines operates its Sapporo office on the third floor of the airport building.

 The airline Hokkaido Air System was at one time headquartered in the New Chitose airport terminal.
 Now its head office is on the property of Okadama Airport in Higashi-ku, Sapporo.

 Ground transportation

-Rail
+Railways

-New Chitose Airport Station is located on a spur off the Chitose Line of Hokkaido Railway Company (JR Hokkaido).
-Rapid service trains operate to and from Sapporo Station, taking 36–39 minutes and costing ¥1,070.
+New Chitose Airport Station is located on a spur off the Chitose Line of Hokkaido Railway Company (JR Hokkaido).The fastest time to Sapporo Station is 37 minutes on the Rapid Airport Service Trains, and the fastest time to Otaru Station is 73 minutes.
+The fastest time to Sapporo Station is 33 minutes on the Special Rapid Airport Service Trains.

+Due to the ever-increasing number of passengers, trains to Sapporo Station are becoming seriously crowded.